viant/mcp/docs/client.md

 # MCP Client Guide (Go)

-This guide shows how to create an MCP client in Go, connect via different transports (SSE, streaming, stdio), optionally enable OAuth2/OIDC, and perform common calls like listing resources, calling tools, and working with prompts.
+This guide shows how to create an MCP client in Go, connect via different transports (SSE, streamable, stdio), optionally enable OAuth2/OIDC, and perform common calls like listing resources, calling tools, and working with prompts.

 ## Transports